Transfer operators and topological field theory: Discussion

 In other words, the stochastically averaged number of periodic solutions/orbits grows exponentially in the large time limit with rate $|\Gamma_g|$. \footnote{Parameter $|\Gamma_g|$ can be identified as the previously mentioned pressure of the DS.
 Yet another parameter to which $\Gamma_g$ can be related is the concept of (topological) entropy of a chaotic DS.} This exponential growth is a unique feature of deterministic chaos and Eq.(\ref{TopologicalEntropy}) is the stochastic generalization of this situation (in the deterministic limit, this growth is provided by the infinite number of unstable periodic orbits with arbitrary large periods constituting strange attractors).
-The picture we just arrived at proves that the spontaneous breakdown of the topological supersymmetry is indeed the field-theoretic essence of the concept of deterministic chaos that also provides the concept of deterministic chaos with stochastic generalization.
+The picture we just arrived at proves that the spontaneous breakdown of the topological supersymmetry is indeed the field-theoretic essence of the concept of deterministic chaos that also provides the stochastic generalization for this concept.

-The ground state of a chaotic DS's is not a total probability distribution.
-It is not a distribution in unstable/unthermalized variables, in which the DS has infinitely long memory of initial condition/perturbations.
+The ground state of a chaotic DSs is not a total probability distribution.
+It is not a distribution in the unstable/unthermalized variables, in which the DS has infinitely long memory of initial condition/perturbations.
 In the theory of deterministic dynamics, these unstable variables are featured by positive Lyapunov exponents.
 On the other hand, just like in quantum mechanics, it is the bra-ket combination (of the ground state) which is the total probability distribution.
 In a sense, the dynamics factorizes the total probability distribution into two differential forms that are the conditional/marginal probability densities for the stable (ket) and unstable (bra) variables.